tripod31/replace/readme.md

 windows binary
 -----
-replace_gui.exe
+*.exe
-required libraries are included is it.
+python and required libraries are included is it.

 development environment
 -----